dbt-labs/docs.getdbt.com/website/docs/docs/cloud/enable-dbt-assist.md

 ## Enable dbt Assist

-dbt Assist is available at an account level and disabled by default.
-After signing the legal requirements, your dbt Cloud Admin(s) can enable it by following these steps:
+dbt Assist will only be available at an account level after your organization has signed the legal requirements.
+It will be disabled by default.
+Your dbt Cloud Admin(s) will enable it by following these steps:

 1. Navigate to **Account Settings** in the navigation menu.